shubham-namdeo/UDM-Assignment/UDM/Assignment1.md

 ```

 ## Step 7: Set Purpose for Contact Method
-Define which contact method is for what purpose.
+Define which contact method is for what purpose using PartyContactMechPurpose

 ```xml
 <PartyContactMechPurpose partyId="P2025080401" contactMechId="CM2025080401" contactMechPurposeTypeId="PRIMARY_EMAIL" fromDate="2025-08-04 20:00:00" />